 - credit history and records relating to your partner or anyone else you are financially linked with (we receive this information from the credit reference agencies and fraud prevention agencies);

-- details of your existing borrowings, credit cards and loans for mortgages and pilot loans;
+- details of your existing borrowings, credit cards and loans;

 - bank statements;

-- insurance details of the property for mortgages and the vehicle for motor finance;
+- insurance details of the vehicle for vehicle finance;

 - transaction information on payments into and out of an account, and debit or credit card information;